Supporting safe navigation is at the heart of what we do

 What is hydrography?

-Hydrography is the science that measures and describes the physical features of the seabed, from our oceans and seas, to our coastal areas, lakes and rivers.
-The primary purpose of hydrography is to support safe maritime navigation, it also enables a range of marine activities from economic development to security and environmental protection.
+Hydrography is the science that measures and describes the physical features of the seabed, from our ocean and seas, to our coastal areas, lakes and rivers.
+As well as underpinning safe maritime navigation, hydrographic data also enables a range of marine activities from environmental protection to marine planning.

 Why we map the seabed